 On the Summary tab, you can create an overview of a test’s results and share it with colleagues.
 Enter the information you want—for example, the name of your team and the test’s objective—then send others a link.
-Tags, notes, and clips are imported from the video player for you, speeding time to insights for your whole team.
+Notes and clips marked important, along with tags are imported from the video player for you, accelerating time to insights for your whole team.

 Sharing the Insights Summary

-This gives you the option to either share an editable link with people who are in your workspace or share a link to any account members.
+This gives you the option to either share an editable link with people who are in your workspace or share a link to any account member.

 Editing the Insights Summary

-If you collapse a section, it is hidden when edit mode is off.
+If you collapse a section, it is hidden when Edit Mode is switched off.